 In the traditional depiction of a Balanced Scorecard strategy map, the four perspectives are stacked up on top of each other: learning & growth at the bottom and financial at the top.
-Sometimes, people think this implies that employees are the least important perspective but a better interpretation is that employees are the foundation of a successful organization.
+Sometimes, people think this implies employees are the least important perspective but a better interpretation is that employees are the foundation of a successful organization.
 If employees don’t understand your mission and don’t have the correct skills to achieve it, you’re highly unlikely to be successful.

 This shouldn’t be surprising.
 Many studies have shown the linkage between employee satisfaction and increased performance on customer and financial objectives.
-The University of Sheffield in the UK conducted a research study designed to help explain the difference in profitability between manufacturing companies.
-It found that people management practices were better predictors of company performance than strategy, technology or research and development.
+The University of Sheffield in the UK conducted a research study to help explain the difference in profitability between manufacturing companies.
+It found people management practices were better predictors of company performance than strategy, technology or research and development.
 Employee satisfaction isn’t just important; it’s critical.

 Some organizations have even managed to quantify the relationship.
 In 1997 a Fortune Magazine article reported that Sears conducted an 820-store survey to determine the impact of employee attitude on the bottom line.
 Analysis of the results by Claes Fornell International Group, an organization made up of econometric statisticians at the University of Michigan, showed that a 5-point improvement in employees’ attitudes yielded a 1.3-point improvement in customer satisfaction, which in turn improved revenue by 0.5%.
 Happier employees led directly to higher profits.